Kurento/kurento/kurento-control-server/package/README.md

   This port will be used for clients to connect to Kurento Server thought secure websocket connection (wss).
 If not specified, no secure connection will be allowed.
-* **controlServer.oauthserver.url:** The url of the oauth service used to authenticate the client requests.
-The empty URL can be used to allow all clients to use KCS (that is, no authentication is enforced).
-If not specified, the empty URL will be used.
-* **controlServer.keystore.path:** The path to the keystore file with the private key used when securePort is specified.
-This keystore file has to have a private key with
+* **controlServer.net.websocket.keystore.path:** The path to the keystore file with the private key used when securePort is specified.
+This keystore file has to have a private key with 'kurento' alias.
-  'tomcat' alias.
 To generate this file it is recommended to have a real private key and certificate file (not a self-signed certificate).
 With this files, you can use the following command to generate the needed file:

-     openssl pkcs12 -export -in server.crt -inkey server.key -out keystore -name tomcat
+     openssl pkcs12 -export -in server.crt -inkey server.key -out keystore -name kurento

-  If your client it is not a web browser, maybe you can use a self-signed certificate.
-It depends on client websocket library that you use to connect to KCS.
-If this works to you, you can generate the keystore file with a new private key and a self-signed certificate with the command:
+  If you want to use a self-signed certificate you can generate the keystore file with a new private key and a self-signed certificate with the command:

-    keytool -genkey -alias tomcat -storetype PKCS12 -keystore keystore
+    keytool -genkey -alias kurento -storetype PKCS12 -keystore keystore

-* **controlServer.keystore.pass:** The keystore file password.
+* **controlServer.net.websocket.keystore.pass:** The keystore file password.
 This password is specified interactively when executing any of previous commands.

 **RabbitMQ interface**